CSE404-Group1/documents/SRS.md

  - A seller may post on invalid product .
 In that case the super admin can claim for a review and delete it after proper justification.
  - The super admin can delete a valid product from the website if the product finishes from the stock even before its validity period comes to an end.
  - A seller posting repeated fake products will be banned from posting further after it has been checked by the super admin.

 _____
 # System Features
 _____

 ### 3.1
 ## Description and priority

-The **komEkinun.com** web application maintains the information on all the offer details of products, product description, sellers information, shop description and shop location.
+The offers and sale web application maintains the information on all the offer details of products, product description, sellers information, shop description and shop location.
 Of course, this project has a high priority because it brings all the offers and sales of products in one platform.

+### 3.2
+## Response Sequences
+< Write something >

+### 3.3
+## Functional Requirment

+< Write Something>

  _____